bwhitesell/SpyNE/README.md

 SpyNE is a minimalist deep learning famework written "purely" in python.

-It's simplicty makes it an excellent learning and prototyping tool.
+It's simplicty makes it an excellent tool to learn the mathematical framework behind deep learning.

-SpyNE features a dead-simple api, super readable code, no dependencies (other than numpy), eager execution by default and an accesible but detailed explanation of the underlying mathematical framework.
+SpyNE features a dead-simple api, super readable code, no dependencies (other than numpy), eager execution by default and an accessible but exhaustive explanation of the underlying mathematical framework.

 #### Modules
 SpyNE features custom implementations of the following: